DinoChiesa/get-gcp-id-token/README.md

 find someone who has Editor or Owner role in your GCP project to grant to you, the "serviceAccountUser" role on that particular service account.

-By the way, this also applies to the case where
-- an app has an access token for a Service Account
-- the app wants to get an ID token for the same Service Account.

-You must grant the service account, the "iam.serviceAccountTokenCreator" role on itself.

 \*Above, I said that this method is primarily intended for use in an interactive environment.
 I'm talking about a terminal or shell.
 But that's not a strict _requirement_.
 Your nodejs script could use client_process to invoke that